bochinchero/decred-pub/dcrdex_setup.md

 A machine with these specifications took about 2 days to synch the bitcoin blockchain, better specs will considerably speed this up.

-Something else to keep in mind that your virtual machine will be as secure as the host system that you are running it on.
+Something else to keep in mind that your **virtual machine will be as secure as the host system that you are running it on**.
+Consider using a dedicated computer if you are planning on trading and/or holding a significant amount of funds in these wallets for an extended period of time.

 ## Installation